-Writing a press release really is an art form.
-And distributing one is just as important a skill.
-In this guide, we take you through the essentials of writing and distribution your business press releases.
+In this post, we take you through the essentials of writing and distributing your press releases.

 The heart of a great press release lies in two qualities: Brevity and providing real news.